vegaprotocol/documentation/docs/concepts/trading-on-vega/data-sources.md

 Vega's data sourcing framework enables the Vega protocol to acquire and consume data, for example, to settle a market, or to terminate trading at a market's expiry.

-It accepts data from several source types, including Ethereum mainnet, Ethereum L2s that support Ethereum RPC calls, off-chain data signed by a known key, and data from Vega itself.
+It accepts data from several source types, including Ethereum mainnet, EVM chains that support Ethereum RPC calls, off-chain data signed by a known key, and data from Vega itself.

 The data sourcing framework can also process data from specific, selected fields out of a larger data object, filtering out irrelevant or potentially erroneous data.